moj-analytical-services/splink/README.md

 # splink: Probabilistic record linkage and deduplication at scale

-WARNING:  Splink is is currently in beta testing.
-Please feel free to try it, but note this software is not fully tested, and the interface is likely to continue to change.

 `splink` implements Fellegi-Sunter's canonical model of record linkage in Apache Spark, including EM algorithm to estimate parameters of the model.

 The aims of `splink` are to: